Powered by

 publive-image

-The traditional construction materials used in Kashmiri homes, including wood, stone, and mud.
+The traditional construction materials used in Kashmiri homes, include wood, stone, and mud.
 These materials are locally sourced and provide natural insulation, helping to regulate indoor temperature in extreme weather conditions.
 By utilizing these materials, traditional homes have proven to be sustainable and climate-resilient over generations.
 Photo Credit: Tufail Ganie/Ground Report

 Wood was a particularly important material in Kashmiri homes.
 It was used for the construction of roofs, doors, windows, and other structural elements.